borghives/loom/README.md

 ## Information Management

-The core of Loom's information management is a declarative and fluent data persistence layer built on top of Pydantic and MongoDB.
+The core of Loom's information management is a declarative persistence layer built on top of Pydantic and MongoDB.

 ### Quick Start